Houdini 20.5 Nodes Geometry nodes

 Motion path viewport state context menu

-Select a joint to display the motion path for that joint.
-RMB click the motion path to bring up the context menu.
+Select a joint to display the motion path for that joint. click the motion path to bring up the context menu.

 Timeline